Avadhoot1905/oauth-golang/Documentation/QUICKSTART.md

 ## 🐛 Troubleshooting

 ### Issue: "Failed to connect to database"
-- Check DATABASE_URL is correct
+- Check DATABASE_URL is correct (format: `postgresql://user:password@host:port/database`)
 - Ensure PostgreSQL is running
 - Verify network connectivity
+- Check that the database exists (GORM will create tables but not the database itself)

 ### Issue: "Invalid client_id"
 - Ensure client is registered in oauth_clients table